Objective

 Results

-Assessing current and future climate-related impacts and risks.
-In studies at all four bases researchers found that integrating climate change risks into the current decision matrix, by linking projected risks to current or past impacts, creates active engagement by focusing on here-and now challenges.
-Addressing specific current issues builds capacity and willingness to incorporate climate change thinking into future planning and risk management processes and builds interest in science-based solutions.
-Key issues addressed included potential impacts of sea level rise, wildfire, flooding, invasive species, and impacts of climate variability.
+Researchers assessed current and future environmental impacts and risks at all four bases, finding that integrating risks into existing decision-making by linking projected risks to past impacts actively engages managers by focusing on immediate challenges.
+Addressing current issues builds capacity and interest in science-based solutions for future planning.
+Key issues included sea level rise, wildfire, flooding, invasive species, and variability impacts.

-Adoption of publicly available data and decision tools and methods.
-Bases have some capacity to integrate climate-related information, but they have limited resources to undertake the studies necessary to assess risk comprehensively.
-The project team provided summaries of relevant information to military and civilian Base personnel and management for climate variables, wildfire, flooding, and other near-term risks.
-At FTH researchers developed a partnership with the Environment and Natural Resources Division group to assess how fire management strategies might be influenced by changing climate drivers; at NBC they helped the Base evaluate potential elevated fire risk due to climate and past land-use history, using publicly available modeling tools.
+While bases have some capacity to integrate environmental information, they lack resources for comprehensive risk studies.
+The project team provided summaries of relevant data on wildfire, flooding, and other near-term risks.
+At FTH, researchers partnered with the Environment and Natural Resources Division to assess how fire management strategies could be influenced by changing environmental factors.
+At NBC, they helped evaluate the risk of elevated fire hazards due to past land use and environmental factors using publicly available tools.

-In intensive installation-focused pilot projects researchers tested hypotheses of engagement.
-At both NBC and FTH, they focused on climate influences on near-term risks identified by Base leadership, particularly wildfire and post-fire flood risks.
-Researchers found increasing wildfire risk at both bases over multi-decade periods, and in the case of FTH a strongly increasing risk of post fire flooding due to direct climate effects on fire behavior and climate-driven changes to vegetation from persistent drought stress and increasing temperatures.
+Intensive pilot projects tested engagement hypotheses at both NBC and FTH, focusing on wildfire and post-fire flood risks.
+Researchers found increasing wildfire risk at both bases over multi-decade periods, and a sharply increasing risk of post-fire flooding at FTH due to fire behavior and drought-induced vegetation changes.

-Researchers’ interactions with installations provided clear lessons for climate change adaptation and decision-making in DoD.
-Base management was receptive to climate-related actions, but day to-day priorities dominate decisions and resource allocation.
-There is rarely designated funding for climate adaptation; thus, Base management must divert scarce funds for these purposes from many other competing, and often immediate, priorities.
-Recognizing this, researchers developed an adoption model that emphasizes “mainstreaming” climate into existing priorities, which enables Base managers to transition from present concerns to future and emerging problems.
+Interactions with installations provided clear lessons for decision-making.
+Base management was receptive to adaptation actions, but immediate priorities dominate resource allocation.
+Without designated funding, management must divert scarce resources from competing needs.
+To address this, researchers developed a model that emphasizes “mainstreaming” environmental considerations into existing priorities, helping managers transition from present concerns to future challenges.

 Benefits

-Installations are the “front lines” of climate adaptation in the DoD.
-The emphasis on installations, allowed the researchers to develop a unique strategy tuned to the needs and challenges of this organizational level, including (1) assessing data and information needs, (2) assessing Base wide risk, (3) engaging personnel, (4) communicating climate change information, (5) mainstreaming climate change into DoD practice and policy, (6) addressing DoD institutional norms, leadership and partnerships, and (7) providing climate services for DoD installations and supporting DoD climate services capacity.
-This model shows great promise to speed the incorporation of climate adaptation planning at all levels of the DoD.
+Installations are the "front lines" of adaptation in the DoD.
+The focus on installations allowed researchers to develop a strategy tailored to the needs and challenges at this level, including: (1) assessing data and information needs, (2) evaluating base-wide risk, (3) engaging personnel, (4) communicating environmental information, (5) integrating adaptation into DoD practices and policies, (6) addressing DoD institutional norms, leadership, and partnerships, and (7) providing services to support DoD installations.
+This model shows promise in accelerating the adoption of adaptation planning at all levels of the DoD.